By Shanon Roberts, on 11 April 2023

 The Super Bowl is a notoriously competitive time for marketers, with 30-second spots costing upwards of 5 million dollars.
 However, in 2013, Oreo completely bypassed the expensive spots with one simple tweet.

 When the Mercedes Superdome experienced a power outage that lasted over 30 minutes, Oreo was quick on its feet and tweeted this:

-What ensued next will forever live on as one of the top viral marketing examples of all time.
+What ensued next will live on as one of the top viral marketing examples of all time.
 Oreo’s quick thinking and wit allowed them to momentarily steal the attention from the game and focus it on their brand.

 This viral tweet had a huge impact on the marketing world and effectively changed how many marketers viewed the function of social media.

-Key Lesson: Marketers need to always be ready to take advantage of timing and make it easy for decisions to be made quickly.
+Key Lesson: Marketers need to always be ready to take advantage of timing and brands need to make it easy for decisions to be made quickly.

-TikTok is one of the biggest platforms for marketers these days, especially if they’re trying to target Gen Z users.
-Budget makeup company, e.l.f. (which stands for eyes, lips, face) has basically written the book on effective viral TikTok marketing.
+TikTok is one of the biggest platforms for marketers these days, especially if they’re trying to target Gen Z. Budget makeup company, e.l.f. (which stands for eyes, lips, face) has basically written the book on effective viral TikTok marketing.

 They created a song specifically for the campaign (produced by the same record label that Taylor Swift and Ariana Grande work with) and created a hashtag that encouraged users to post videos of their eyes, lips, and face to the song.
-The viral campaign became the most successful TikTok campaign of all time, with over 2.8 million videos created by users.
+The viral campaign became hugely successful on TikTok, with over 2.8 million videos created by users.

 Key Lesson: This serves as a great example of viral marketing because it shows the importance of understanding your audience.
-By studying what kind of content Gen Z enjoys and shares, e.l.f. was able to capitalize on that knowledge and present themselves as one of the few brands that truly understand TikTok.
+By studying what kind of content Gen Z enjoys and shares, e.l.f. was able to capitalize on that knowledge and present themselves as one of the few brands that truly understood TikTok.

-3. Dollar Shave Club: Our Blades Are F**king Great
+3. Dollar Shave Club: Our Blades Are F*cking Great